 With the tremendous need in this country for mental health and substance use disorders services, our staff at RESCU is dedicated to helping those first responders and military personnel who are suffering achieve a fulfilling life of meaningful recovery from drugs and alcohol.
 Whether you’re an active or former law enforcement officer, firefighter, corrections officer, EMT/paramedic, or military member — if you or a first responder you know is struggling with addiction to drugs or alcohol, we can help.

-I’m a Marine veteran, a retired police officer, and also in recovery.
-I firmly believe that these valued men and women need a safe place, close to their families, to receive the support and encouragement they need, ensuring the success of a long-lasting recovery.
+I am a Marine veteran and a retired police officer, but I’m also in recovery.
+I firmly believe these valued men and women need a safe place, close to their families, to get the support and encouragement they need, ensuring the success of long-lasting recovery.

-While we take time to honor and appreciate our first responders, let’s remember that they also need our help.
+While we take time to honor and appreciate our first responders, let’s remember they need our help, too.

-Brian Gillespie serves as a treatment advisor for the first responder program at RESCU, an addiction recovery program exclusively for military service members, both active and retired, at Recovery Centers of America at Raritan Bay.
+Brian Gillespie serves as a first responder program treatment advisor for RESCU, an addiction recovery program exclusively for military service members, both active and retired, at Recovery Centers of America at Raritan Bay.

 “First responders need help overcoming drug and alcohol abuse, too”, NJ.com, “https://www.nj.com/opinion/2022/11/first-responders-need-help-overcoming-drug-and-alcohol-abuse-too-opinion.html”